anonaddy/addy.io/source/_posts/the-new-browser-extension-for-firefox-and-chrome.md

   <img class="shadow" src="/assets/img/browser-extension.png" alt="Browser extension" title="Browser extension">
 </div>

-## Why does AnonAddy need a browser extension?
+## Why does addy.io need a browser extension?

-When using AnonAddy you can create standard email aliases on the fly at your own unique username subdomain e.g *@johndoe.anonaddy.com (or .me).
+When using addy.io you can create standard email aliases on the fly at your own unique username subdomain e.g *@johndoe.anonaddy.com (or .me).
 However, many users prefer to use the UUID aliases that do not include any username information or link to ownership.
 These types of aliases cannot be created on the fly and must be **generated beforehand**.

 I initially experimented with the idea of using a bookmarklet with a simple link to allow users to generate the aliases, however I quickly ran into CORS (Cross-origin resource sharing) issues and realised this was not going to be possible.